 Jakob Stein

-Jakob is one of our Associates based in Berlin.
-He follows an agnostic approach but is especially passionate about vertical SaaS and B2B marketplaces.
+Jakob is one of our partners based in Berlin.
+He is investing across the AI stack but especially passionate about enterprise AI, compute infra and more than anything, physical AI.

 The Berlin team in the park

-However, Lufthansa discontinued the program in the year I would have been able to join.
-I enrolled at the University of Mannheim, followed by a Master’s at LBS.
-After university, I went for internships at Creandum to learn VC and cargo.one to learn product.
-Start-up life became addictive, and I canceled my offer with McKinsey three weeks before I was supposed to start, stayed at cargo.one, and moved to the US to launch North America.
-In the first six months, we faced many headwinds and we fell short of all expectations.
-Because of Covid & visa restrictions, I couldn’t fly home and sat alone with my team in a suburb of Chicago.
-After a year, we turned the market around, things started to go well, the goals were achieved, and at some point, I felt we had solved the task of getting North America from 0 to 1.
+Straight out of university, I went for an internship at Creandum to understand venture.
+This gave me and my aviation passion access to Olli and Moritz from cargo.one.
+Start-up life became addictive, and I cancelled my offer with McKinsey three weeks before I was supposed to start, stayed at cargo.one and launched North America.
+In the first six months, we faced many headwinds, and we fell short of all expectations.
+After a year, we turned the market around, things started to go well, and at some point, I felt we had solved the task of getting North America from 0 to 1.

 Ginger, Hanel, Lisa, and Jakob all the way up